-Now the rest of the acts of Jotham, and all his wars, and his ways, lo, they are written in the book of the kings of Israel and Judah.
+Now the rest of the acts of Jehoiakim, and his abominations which he did, and that which was found in him, behold, they are written in the book of the kings of Israel and Judah: and Jehoiachin his son reigned in his stead.

-This verse is part of the narrative of Judah's kings, specifically addressing Steady obedience bringing consistent blessing.
+This verse is part of the narrative of Judah's kings, specifically addressing Persistent rebellion bringing covenant curses; hope of restoration.
 The Chronicler's theological perspective emphasizes immediate divine retribution-kings who seek God prosper, while those who forsake Him face judgment.
 This pattern provides instruction for the post-exilic community on the conditions for God's blessing.